Main content starts here.

 Wassily Kandinsky, Paul Klee, Egon Schiele and others

-The Kandinsky Collection showcases 36 works, including one of his most significant earlier works and the largest Paul Klee Collection in all art museums throughout Japan, which includes 35 major pieces including Anatomy of Aphrodite and other valuable works.
+The Kandinsky Collection showcases 36 works, including one of his most significant earlier works and one of the largest Paul Klee collections in Japan, which includes 35 major pieces including Anatomy of Aphrodite and other valuable works.
 The Schiele Collection will showcase main works including two tempera art pieces.

 Includes Collected New European Prints, The Graphic Work by Egon Schiele, and Hermann Max Pechstein's The Lord's Prayer, which were produced at the Bauhaus print studio in Weimar, as well as prints by Oskar Kokoschka, Ernst Ludwig Kirchner and Emil Nolde.